antonfirsov/docs/2015/07-dotnet46-rtm/dotnet46-rtm.md

 ![Numeric up/down Control](dotnet46-windows-forms-hdpi-updown-control.png)

 This is an opt-in feature.
-To enable it, set the EnableWindowsFormsHighDpiAutoResizing element to true in the application configuration (app.config) file:
+To enable it, set the EnableWindowsFormsHighDpiAutoResizing element to true in the app.config file:

 	<appSettings>
 		<add key="EnableWindowsFormsHighDpiAutoResizing" value="true" />